newquayweather Pachanga

 Source: Japan Meteorological Agency (JMA)

-PVMBG reported that the eruption at Dukono was ongoing during 21-27 February.
-Daily gray-and-white ash plumes generally rose as high as 1.6 km above the summit and drifted in multiple directions; at 1050 on 24 February ash plumes rose to 2.7 km and drifted N according to a news article.
-The Alert Level remained at Level 2 (on a scale of 1-4), and the public was warned to remain outside of the 3-km exclusion zone.
+The Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG) reported that the eruption at Dukono was ongoing during 12-18 February.
+Daily white-and-gray ash plumes rose 100-1,500 m above the crater rim and drifted in multiple directions.
+The Alert Level remained at Level 2 (on a scale of 1-4) and the public was warned to stay 4 km away from the Malupang Warirang Crater.

 Source: Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG, also known as CVGHM)

-AVO reported that slow lava effusion continued in Great Sitkin?s summit crater during 21-27 February, confirmed by a 24 February satellite image.
-A few small volcanic earthquakes were recorded by the seismic network during 24-26 February.
-Weather clouds obscured satellite and webcam views during most of the week.
+The Alaska Volcano Observatory (AVO) reported that slow lava effusion continued to feed a thick lava flow in Great Sitkin?s summit crater, confirmed by a 10 February radar image.
+The lava flow advanced along the NNE margin.
+Small daily earthquakes were detected by the seismic network during 10-18 February.
+Weakly elevated surface temperatures were identified in satellite data during 15-18 February.
+Cloudy weather obscured satellite and webcam images during most of the week.
 The Volcano Alert Level remained at Watch (the third level on a four-level scale) and the Aviation Color Code remained at Orange (the third color on a four-color scale).

 Source: US Geological Survey Alaska Volcano Observatory (AVO)